 Chapter 5 Probabilistic underpinnings

 In this chapter we will see how the assumptions of linear regression - which are needed for the quantification of uncertainty in our results - come about.
 We will first derive the Least Squares parameter estimators from Maximum Likelihood theory (the historically dominant approach) before giving an introduction to the more general approach of Bayesian statistics.
-The latter is the focus of my course Applied Statistical Modelling in the summer term and also features at a basic level in Risk and Uncertainty in Science and Policy (offered summers and winters).
+The latter is the focus of my course Applied Statistical Modelling in the summer term and also features at a basic level in Risk and Uncertainty in Science and Policy in the winter term.

 5.1 Inference via Maximum Likelihood